LW2904/fastify/docs/Reply.md

 <a name="serializer"></a>
 ### .serializer(func)
 `.send()` will by default JSON-serialize any value that is not one of: `Buffer`, `stream`, `string`, `undefined`, `Error`.
 If you need to replace the default serializer with a custom serializer for a particular request, you can do so with the `.serializer()` utility.
-Be aware that if you are using a custom serializer, you must set a custom `'Content-Type'` header.
+Be aware that if you are using a custom serializer, you must also set a custom `'Content-Type'` header.

 ```js
 reply